 When we think of ‘educational assessments’, the first image to float in our minds is of students writing exams.
 Well, the real picture is quite different.

-So, What Exactly Is Education Assessment and What Is the Role of Assessment in Education?
+What Exactly Is An Education Assessment and What's the Role of Assessments in Education?

 Educational assessments are not necessarily exams or tests.
 They have a much wider concept.